vsabella/cloud-provider-azure/site/content/en/topics/loadbalancer.md

 Since v1.20, two service annotations `service.beta.kubernetes.io/azure-load-balancer-health-probe-request-path` are introduced, which determine the new health probe behavior.
 If the spec.ports.appProtocol is set, both local and cluster TCP services would use the specified health probe protocol.
 If the `service.beta.kubernetes.io/azure-load-balancer-health-probe-request-path` is set, the specified request path would be used instead of `/healthz`.
 Note that the request path would be ignored when using TCP or the spec.ports.appProtocol is empty.
 More specifically:

+If `service.beta.kubernetes.io/azure-load-balancer-health-probe-port` is set the health probe will use the specified port, otherwise it will default to the NodePort of the service.

 |loadbalancer sku| `externalTrafficPolicy` | spec.ports.Protocol |spec.ports.AppProtocol| `service.beta.kubernetes.io/azure-load-balancer-health-probe-request-path` | protocol | request path |
 |---| ------------------------------------------------------------ | ---------------------------- | ----------------------------------------------------|-------- |------| ----- |
 | standard| local |any| any | any | http | `/healthz` |